kiwisincebirth/TRS-80-MODEL-1-K/STATUS.md

 # Project Status

+## Update 1 September 2025

+Added a new Folder "Roms" to the project.

 ## Update 28th August 2025

 I have now published a V1b of the board that fixes some additional minor issues in V1.